A New Strategy for Patient Safety-Insight, Involvement, Improvement

 Sharing the recurrent investigative themes and recommendations from NHS Resolution to reduce claims.
 Gain an understanding of why patients and families claim and what patients and staff want following harm.
 Hear and access free support materials to improve claims risk management that can be applied locally to support improve both patient and staff safety.

-Although healthcare systems differ from country to country, improving patient safety encounters similar challenges.
-The NHS can benefit from discovering successful practices from elsewhere in the world and learn from what has not worked so well.
+Although healthcare systems differ from country to country, improving patient safety presents similar challenges to those tasked with implementation and behaviour change.
+The NHS can benefit from shared learning including drawing on solutions from across the world and learn from what has worked and not worked.

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.